SuvrojyotiDey/React_Tutorials/README.md

       ->cd appfoldername
       ->npm start

-Note:node modules will not be pushed in git hub , this is done by a file called git ignore .It will ignore the files mentioned in it.
-To install node modules we need to run npm  install ,it will check with things present in package.json and install the required.
+Note:	node modules will not be pushed in git hub , this is done by a file called git ignore .
+	It will ignore the files mentioned in it.
+To install node modules we need to run npm  install , it will check with things present in package.json and install the required.

 3)  Important definition's:

   3.1)  The package.json file represents various metadata relevant to the project.
-Moreover, it helps npm identify the project’s information and dependencies, and it           typically resides at the root directory of a project.Therefore, a package.json's primary purpose is to hold and represent the various metadata and            configurations related to the project.
+  	Moreover, it helps npm identify the project’s information and dependencies,
+	and ittypically resides at the root directory of a project.Therefore, a package.json's primary purpose is to hold and represent the various metadata and configurations related to the project.

   3.2)  Using npm init